DSI-Lab1/HUSPM/README.md

 ## Notes
-If there are any questions, please contact us.
+If there are any questions, please contact the authors of the corresponding papers.